Commercial Driver FAQs in New York

 You need a CDL to drive a commercial motor vehicle (CMV), which is defined as:

-- A single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more
+- Class B: A single vehicle with a gross vehicle weight rating (GVWR) of 26,001 lbs. or more

 You can obtain a Class A, Class B, or Class C commercial license, depending on the type of vehicle you will be driving.
-If you drive a CMV without a commercial license, you could go to jail or incur a court fine of $5,000.
+If you drive a CMV without a commercial license, you could go to jail or incur a court fine.

 When am I exempt from needing a CDL?

 Not all large vehicles require a commercial license.
 Generally, RVs driven for personal or family recreation, military vehicles driven by the military, farm vehicles driven on farms by farmers, and emergency vehicles driven by emergency personnel are exempt (see section 1 of the New York State Commercial Driver's Manual for specifics).

 Are there age restrictions on getting a CDL?

 You can get a Class B or C commercial license at 18 years old, but federal requirements dictate that you must be at least 21 years old to drive a commercial vehicle across state lines.